 It took about 18 hours before I got an email from Apple saying that my game was “In Review.”

 About 2 excruciatingly long hours later, the followup email came in: “Approved.”

 It’s difficult to describe the feeling I got.
 I was on my way into work after a doctor’s appointment that morning and the emotions rolled in in waves.
 It was a very real rollercoaster of emotions that started with extreme jubilation, morphed into some chest beating like a full-on maniac… and then ended with a silent happiness.

 The initial rush is over now, but it still feels so, so good to have something out there with my name on it.
 Something very real that I’m proud of.

 I have some ideas for version 1.1 that I’m toying around with as of this writing.
 I want to modify the controls, and fix a few more Game Center bugs I’ve discovered.
 But for now I’m taking a little break to just enjoy completing this project.
 It really doesn’t matter to me how many people ever download this game.
 I’m not trying to go viral, or make any money with it.
-It’s available for free and will probably stay that way.
+It’s available for free for now until I think it has improved enough to charge for it.
 I completed my goal and in doing so, was able to give my friends and family a moment of joy when they played it.
 And that’s what I love the most about making games… the wonderful feeling you get that only comes with the opportunity to give someone else a change to experience the thing you’ve made.
 It really is incredible.